mutukuk/dsc-phase-03-SyriaTel-Customer-Churn/README.md

-Customer Churn Prediction - SyriaTel

-Project Overview
+📌 Project Overview

-This project focuses on predicting customer churn for SyriaTel, a leading telecom provider.
+This project aims to predict customer churn for SyriaTel, a leading telecom provider.
 The goal is to develop a machine learning model that identifies customers likely to leave and provides actionable insights to improve customer retention strategies.

-Business Understanding
+📊 Business Understanding

-Problem Statement
+🔍 Problem Statement

 Customer retention is a major challenge in the telecommunications industry.
 High churn rates lead to revenue loss and increased customer acquisition costs.
 By analyzing customer behavior, SyriaTel aims to: